 We've run her over to world trampling everybody and everything.

-We've stolen, we have appropriated, and that's why we're a superpower, and it's illegitimate and it's unjustified.
+We've stolen, we have appropriated, and that's why we're a superpower, and it's illegitimate, and it's unjustified.

-So this stuff, plus our relationship with Israel, all of that has combined to create at the highest levels of our leadership this idea that there is some evidence that the United States is responsible for this to an extent, I don't know to what extent, but that we certainly have some guilt about this.
+So this stuff, plus our relationship with Israel, all of that has combined to create at the highest levels of our leadership this idea that there is some evidence that the United States is responsible for this to an extent.

-That's what the whole Grievance industry is about.
+That's what the whole grievance industry is about.

 And clearly ISIS has a grievance with us.

-Clearly, militant Islam does.
+Clearly militant Islam does.

-Okay, Farid Zakaria, GPS.
+Okay, Fareed Zakaria, GPS.

-Was on CNN last night with Don Lemon.
+I was on CNN last night with Don Lemon.

-It sums up the horror of what's happening around the world, all over the world.
+And Don Lemon said, hey, Fareed GPS, it sums up the horror of what's happening around the world, all over the world.

-The grievance, the grievance is that they feel they live in a world not off their making.
+The grievance, the grievance is that they feel they live in a world not of their making, a world of the West's making.

 Bingo!